wcarhart/koi/README.md

 source koi
 ```

 Also at the top of your script, but below sourcing `koi`, you should override the `koiname` and `koidescription` variables.
-These get printed in error messages, help text, etc.:
+The values of `koiname` and `koidescription` get printed in error messages and help text. `koi` ships with default values if they are not set.
 ```
 #!/bin/bash
 source koi
-koiname=nameofscript
+koiname=nameofyourscript.sh
 koidescription="A longer description of your script"
 ```